awaisshah228/mvp/README.md

 # BoilerPlate for my Mern Project (In Progress)
 It includes Automation with npm + Docker image
+Soon will add redux setup in next change

 Tech in this boilerplate(Js)
 ## Frontend: